 Schools may approach the Local Authority to provide an independent investigation of allegations, as part of the HR services traded to schools.
-This is available as a standalone service at the current consultancy rate, which is halved for any school already purchasing the Childrens' Services HR Advice and Guidance package.
+There is an additional charge for this service and schools should consult S4S for more information on the charges that will apply.
 Where the allegation is about physical contact, the initial evaluation with the police or the strategy discussion should take account that teachers and other designated school staff are entitled to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behaviour.
 The Physical Intervention Policy should inform the evaluation of the situation.